 Power generated during the swing is found from the effective mass of the bat, the Bat Speed at impact, and the average acceleration during the downswing.
 Higher Power is achieved when a hitter is able to swing a heavier bat and accelerate it to higher speeds.

 Rotational Acceleration measures how quickly your bat accelerates into the swing plane.
 Rotation is a good indicator of how you build bat speed by sequencing properly.
 The quicker your rotational acceleration, the more power you will have and the more time you have to make a decision at the plate.

 Average Bat Speed is the speed of the sweet spot of the bat at impact, measured six inches from the tip.

-Batted Ball Data Analysis – Analyzing batted ball data speaks volumes about a players strengths and deficiencies behind the plate (click here for additional details).
-The following is a summary of metrics we evaluate from batted ball results using our Rapsodo camera system:
+Batted Ball Data Analysis – Analyzing batted ball data from HitTrax speaks volumes about a players strengths and deficiencies behind the plate.

 Program Summary – The program incorporates the results of the assessments into one cohesive hitting and strength training program, both inside and outside the nets to address deficiencies in the player’s performance.
 The following is a summary of the various components:

 - Strength training – Our strength program for players is 100% designed around the player.
 It is highly specialized and customized for each individual’s strengths and imbalances.
 The reality is that every player is different in every way and each needs a different approach to developing their strength and power.

 - Kinematic sequence correctives – Other than Swing Path correctives, a proper kinematic sequence is paramount to ensure an efficient swing delivering the highest exit velo possible.
 A specified set of correctives addressing mobility and habitual issues will be prescribed to bring players back into a proper sequence.
 Depending on the specific issues the correctives may be inside or outside the nets.